Romans ate a lot of fish

 Although the first people who came to the Mediterranean were probably following along the coast, and ate mainly fish, shellfish, seaweed, and wild figs, by the time the Roman Republic got started, there were far too many people in the Mediterranean to be able to live entirely from the ocean, and although people kept on eating a lot of fish and seafood, most people had to also eat farmed foods.

 People also ate different food depending on where they lived in the big Roman Empire.
-In Egypt and West Asia, most people didn’t eat pork.
+In Egypt and West Asia, most people didn’t eat pork and many people didn’t eat shellfish.
+Egyptians made foie gras (fatty goose liver) to replace pork fat.
 In northern Europe, some people drank beer instead of wine, and got their fat from butter instead of olive oil.